Woodenonez/CollisionAvoidance-GPDF-DWA/README.md

 For safe and flexible navigation in multi-robot systems, this work presents an enhanced and predictive sampling-based trajectory planning approach in complex environments, the Gradient Field-based Dynamic Window Approach (GF-DWA).
 Building upon the dynamic window approach, the proposed method utilizes gradient information of obstacle distances as a new cost term to anticipate potential collisions.
 This enhancement enables the robot to improve awareness of obstacles, including those with non-convex shapes.

+The GPDF part is based on [this work](https://github.com/cr139139/gpdf-demo).
+The permission to use and extend the original GPDF code has been granted by its author.

 ## Publication
 The paper is under review ...
 Bibtex citation: